Birdman-2014

 To make matters worse, his daughter Sam, played by Emma Stone is a recovering drug addict who hangs around the theatre distracting actors with her charm and good looks.

 Naomi Watts and Edward Norton play Leslie and Mike, other cast members in the production.
-Watts is sympathetic as the emotional actress with the heart of gold who finally has her dream of performing on Broadway realized.
-Norton, outstanding as Mike, is blunt yet socially awkward and can only perform truthfully on the stage.
+Watts is sympathetic as the emotional actress with a heart of gold who finally has her dream of performing on Broadway realized.

-Keaton is simply a marvel as he plays a dark and vulnerable man-hating and wishing to shed his ridiculous movie persona of yesteryear and secretly cringes when recognized by fans.
-He communicates with a voice inside his head, the voice he used when he played “Birdman” years earlier.
+Keaton is simply a marvel as he plays a dark and vulnerable man.
+He hates and wishes to shed his ridiculous movie persona of yesteryear and secretly cringes when recognized by fans.
+He uses it with a voice inside his head when he played “Birdman” years earlier.

-The uniqueness of the film is the use of what seems like one long take as the action rarely stops and seems to be ongoing.
-In my opinion, the film belongs to Keaton- he wonderfully relays vulnerability, pain, and fear within with an outward persona of bravery and masculinity.
+The uniqueness of the film is the use of what seems like one long take as the action rarely stops and is ongoing.
+The film belongs to Keaton, who wonderfully relays vulnerability, pain, and fear within with an outward persona of bravery and masculinity.

 Throughout the film I wondered, is Riggan suicidal?
 What is real and what is imagined?
-Are certain scenes foreshadowing for later events?
+Are certain scenes foreshadowing later events?

 The film has much depth.

-One marvel at how art imitates life- Is Keaton portraying himself?
-Keep in mind that Keaton was the original Batman in the successful superhero franchise beginning in 1989 and his career tanked shortly thereafter.
+One marvels at how art imitates life, is Keaton portraying himself?
+He was the original Batman in the successful superhero franchise beginning in 1989 and his career tanked shortly after.

 Birdman is a comeback film for him and he is devastatingly good.

-Norton’s character Mike impressed me- blunt and honest he is also flawed and scared and in some ways addicted to the stage.
+Norton’s character Mike impressed me.
+He is blunt flawed, scared, and addicted to the stage.

-Stone has one particularly brilliant scene as she lambasts her father and with regret, later on, tells him that the world has moved on without him and that he is irrelevant just like everyone else- it is a powerful scene.
+Stone has one particularly brilliant scene as she lambasts her father and with regret, later on, tells him that the world has moved on without him and that he is irrelevant just like everyone else.
+It is a powerful scene.

-In another, Riggan is locked outside of the theater during the performance, clad only in his underwear- how on earth will he return to the stage and complete the show?
+In another, Riggan is locked outside the theater during the performance, clad only in his underwear.
+How on earth will he return to the stage and complete the show?
 The quick slights at current Hollywood superstars playing superheroes, specifically Robert Downey Jr. are deliciously naughty.

-A dark comedy for sure, it is impossible to predict what will come next and the film is very New York theater style.
+It is impossible to predict what will come next and the film is very New York theater style.
 Keaton’s run-in with a theater critic in a cocktail bar is the best scene in the film as the critic’s vicious critique of “You’re a celebrity, not an actor” resonates with both pain and tremendous anger for Riggan.

 Riggan is a sensitive, struggling man and Keaton so wonderfully shows his vulnerability in every scene.

-Oscar Nominations: Best Picture (won), Best Director-Alejandro G. Inarritu (won), Best Actor-Michael Keaton, Best Supporting Actor-Edward Norton, Best Supporting Actress-Emma Stone, Best Original Screenplay (won), Best Sound Editing, Best Sound Mixing, Best Cinematography (won)
+Oscar Nominations: 4 wins-Best Picture (won), Best Director-Alejandro G. Iñárritu (won), Best Actor-Michael Keaton, Best Supporting Actor-Edward Norton, Best Supporting Actress-Emma Stone, Best Original Screenplay (won), Best Sound Editing, Best Sound Mixing, Best Cinematography (won)

-Independent Spirit Award Nominations: Best Feature (won), Best Director-Alejandro G. Inarritu, Best Male Lead-Michael Keaton (won), Best Supporting Male-Edward Norton, Best Supporting Female-Emma Stone, Best Cinematography (won)
+Independent Spirit Award Nominations: 3 wins-Best Feature (won), Best Director-Alejandro G. Inarritu, Best Male Lead-Michael Keaton (won), Best Supporting Male-Edward Norton, Best Supporting Female-Emma Stone, Best Cinematography (won)

 Leave a Reply